OxySocks/pixi_gulp_typescript/README.md

-# Gulp, PIXI & TypeScript
+# PIXI.js, Gulp and TypeScript

 Example project for using Gulp, PIXI & TypeScript.